vitalijus-soc/wazuh-sysmon-detection-lab/README.md

 ### Sysmon Event ID 1 – Process Creation

-Sysmon captured the execution of `powershell.exe` together with its command-line arguments.
+Sysmon captured execution of powershell.exe with suspicious parameters, including encoded command execution, which is commonly used for obfuscation.

 This event is useful because it shows:
 - parent / child process context